KasparEtter/ef1p/internet/index.md

 The root domain is denoted by the empty label, but it is usually written and queried as a single period: `.`.
-If you query a [root name server](https://en.wikipedia.org/wiki/Root_name_server) for a domain such as `ef1p.com.`, written with a trailing period because `com` is a subdomain of the root domain with the empty label, it will answer that `com` belongs to a different DNS zone and provide you with the addresses of the authoritative name servers of that zone.
+If you query a [root name server](https://en.wikipedia.org/wiki/Root_name_server) for a domain such as `ef1p.com.`
+(written with a trailing period because `com` is a subdomain of the root domain with the empty label), it will answer that `com` belongs to a different DNS zone and provide you with the addresses of the authoritative name servers of that zone.
 If you query one of those name servers for `ef1p.com.`,